The Founders of The Workout LA on Creating a Body-Positive Fitness Experience

 By: Valeria Ramos

-With more than five years as top trainers in the fitness world working with celebrity clients at Tracy Anderson Method and ModelFIT, Haworth and Layfield are pros when it comes to helping others sculpt and strengthen muscles.
+With impressive resumes as professional dancers and celebrity trainers, Haworth and Layfield are veterans when it comes to helping others sculpt and strengthen muscles.

-However, feeling like there was something left to improve when it came to working out their clients, the dynamic duo set out to create a unique fitness experience rooted in meaning.
+However, feeling like there was something missing from traditional workout studios, the dynamic duo set out to create a unique fitness experience rooted in meaning.

 “What was missing was this driver of self-acceptance, in LA especially,” said Layfield “Because everyone is so concerned with how they look and what they put in their bodies, going to the gym can feel like a punishment.
 We wanted to make something where you’d walk away and feel really good about yourself.”